dantleech/what-changed/README.md

 **Current limitations / features**:

 - Only packages hosted on Github are supported.
-- Lock files are archived until they are manually delelted (in `vendor/composer/archive`).
+- Lock files are archived forever (or until you delete them from `vendor/composer/archive`).

 ```bash
 $ composer what-changed